 Your credit utilization is the amount of credit you have available versus the amount of credit you are using.
 This is expressed as a ratio.
 Let’s say you have a credit card with a $100 limit and you are only using $20.
 Then your utilization ratio will be 20%.
-A lower ratio is considered better and will therefore contribute to a higher credit score.
+A lower ratio is considered better and will, therefore, contribute to a higher credit score.
 Remember to still use some of your available credit.
 Don’t hold back completely as you can only build a credit score when you use credit.

 Length of Use – 15%

 You need a credit history with a minimum of 6 months to score any points in this category.
 A longer history can help towards getting a better score.
 But, someone with a shorter credit history can still score well here.
-This category is important, but it doesn’t bare the same weight as the first two categories.
+This category is important, but it doesn’t bear the same weight as the first two categories.

 New Applications – 10%